 - Click the Menus/Attendance menu and select Manage School Calendar.
 The Manage School Calendar window opens.

 - Select All Children, All Centers.Note: If some centers still report school is in operation, select and update specific centers instead.
-For more information, see Manage School Calendar.
+For more information, see Manage the School Calendar.

 - Click the starting day on the calendar, hold down Shift on your keyboard, and click the ending day on the calendar.

 - Right-click the calendar, and select Add School Out.

 In the event that required food components, such as milk, become unavailable to centers, you may have to allow them to record incomplete menus.
 Minute Menu CX and KidKare both allow sites to save menus with missing components.
 Encourage your centers to use the Comments box to explain missing components.

 Contact your State agency for guidance on crediting for these meals.
 We are monitoring all regulatory changes as they happen.

 On March 25, 2020, the USDA Food and Nutrition Service issued a nationwide waiver to allow meal pattern flexibility in child nutrition programs.
 You can read the full text of the waiver here.
 Contact your state agency to confirm whether they are applying this waiver before taking further steps.

 Handling Edit Checks on Incomplete Menus